- This event has passed.

 May 25 @ 11:00 am - 10:00 pm

-Selected producers, wine growers, and farms in Tomaj and surrounding villages in the south-western Slovenian region of Karst will once again open their cellars to introduce you to their story about life in the Karst region and its heritage, marked by their famous wine, Teran.
+Selected producers, wine growers, and farms in Tomaj and surrounding villages in the south-western Slovenian region of Karst will open their cellars again to introduce you to their story about life in the Karst region and its heritage, marked by their famous wine, Teran.

 Meeting wine producers in their local environment, which inspires them and reflects in their wine, is a unique opportunity to discover and experience a region.